-Dale "The Whale" Biederbeck on Monk, after Monk's spoiled his Evil Plan for revenge and gotten his Luxury Prison Suite privileges revoked: "It's true, Adrian Monk.
+Monk: Dale "The Whale" Biederbeck does this after Monk's spoiled his Evil Plan for revenge and gotten his Luxury Prison Suite privileges revoked: "It's true, Adrian Monk.
 I may be in prison, but you're in a worse prison!
 You're trapped!
 Trapped by your own demons!
 You're in your own private Hell!
 I wouldn't trade places with you for another billion dollars!"
-Then turned around when Monk's response is to quietly turn around and walk away, as Dale is too obese to walk.
+Monk's response is to quietly turn around and walk away, as Dale is too obese to walk.

 In Cracker, the various psychos that Fitz is called in to deal with have a tendency to try this on him.
 Given how Fitz is a first-rate professional psychologist and they usually aren't, he often ends up doing it right back to them, usually more successfully.

-A rare Lecture duel in the Cold Case episode "The Woods".
+A duel takes place in the episode, "The Woods".
 George Marks, who enjoys this trope, has Detective Lily Rush at gunpoint.
 Both know devastating facts about the other's past, and how it affects their psyche, and each scores powerful emotional hits against the other.

 In Leverage, "The Experimental Job", a Breaking Speech by an interrogator is turned around into a Hannibal Lecture.
-A career CIA interrogator tries to break Eliot by getting him to talk about how many people Eliot has killed.
-It doesn't turn out to be a very effective tactic.
-Also doubles as a Critical Psychoanalysis Failure.
+A career CIA interrogator tries to break Eliot by getting him to talk about how many people Eliot has killed, but the tactic is unsuccessful.

 What do you want to know?
 Names?
 Dates?
 Locations?
 You want to know what food was on their breath?
 Their eyes, you want to know what color their eyes were?
 Want to know which ones deserved it?
 Or better yet, which ones didn't?
 Want to know which ones begged?
 Know why I know these things?
 You don't know?
 Because I can't forget.
 So there's nothing you can do, no punishment you can hand out, that's worse than what I live with every day.
 So to answer your question, no. I never counted.
 I don't need to.